“I am pretty sure that the managers will find out what I said.”

 - Location, Berlin

 In Siqni, you can only review one respondent group report at a time.
-You can review the answers of all the respondents in the Sales team, or by age group 36-40 years old (incl. female, male, other).
-You cannot review e.g. females of an age 36-40 in the Sales team at the same time.
-This way, we take care of everyone’s anonymity.
+You can review the responses of all respondents in the Sales team, or by age group 36–40 years old (incl. female, male, other).
+You cannot review, for examples, females aged 36–40 in the Sales team at the same time.
+This means we ensure everyone’s anonymity.

 How about the personalized link and the pin code in the invitation email?
 Looks like you know who I am.
-This can’t be anonyme.
+This can’t be anonymous.
 Got ya!

 We use a personalized link in the invitation email, this is true.
-We do so in order to enable the system to track who has answered and who has not and send reminders to those who haven’t yet taken part in the survey.
-We want to be sure that everyone has a chance to answer, and we make sure that everyone answers only once.
+We do so in order to enable the system to track who has responded and who has not, and to send reminders to those who have not yet taken part in the survey.
+We want to make sure everyone has a chance to respond, and we make sure that everyone responds only once.

-The Siqnificant Company Oy cannot (nor wants to!) provide a report from a single respondent’s data.
+Siqni cannot (and does not want to!) provide a report from a single respondent’s data.
 No one has to worry that their employer will dig into the data and find out who said what in the Siqni survey.

 So, take action now!
-Take 20 minutes to reflect on what’s the most significant for you in your work and how they are fulfilled at the moment.
-By taking this time and by giving your honest feedback, you and your organization can develop.
+Take 20 minutes to reflect on what’s most significant for you in your work and how that is fulfilled at the moment.
+By taking the time and by giving your honest feedback, you and your organization can develop.

-I hope you will enjoy answering Siqni.
-You can sleep well after doing so – your answers will be safe.
+I hope you will enjoy responding to Siqni.
+You can sleep well after doing so – your responses will be safe!